-A plan-view map of spatial variability in standard deviations throughout the study area is shown in figure 10.
+A plan-view map of typical spatial variability in standard deviations throughout the study area is shown in figure 11.
 The overall spatial pattern of standard deviation reveals low standard deviation in the low-relief intertidal flats and increases with increasing depth and slope (that is, in and along channel banks).
-The mean standard deviation of the soundings within each 1×1 m cell (containing 19 soundings on average) for the entire study area is 0.05 m, and 97 percent of the cells have a standard deviation less than 0.15 m (fig. 11).
+The mean standard deviation of the 2010 soundings within each 1×1 m cell (containing 19 soundings on average) for the entire study area is 0.05 m, and 97 percent of the cells have a standard deviation less than 0.15 m (fig. 12).
 However, since a large portion of our study area is comprised of channels, the overall mean standard deviation alone does not provide an adequate approximation of survey precision.

-Figure 10.
+Figure 11.
 Plan-view map of bathymetric soundings standard deviation within each 1 × 1 m cell, south San Francisco Bay, California.

-Figure 11.
+Figure 12.
 Histogram of sounding elevation standard deviations within each 1 × 1 m cell.

-A second technique for assessing the precision of bathymetric data is to compare the elevation at a given location as calculated from independent tracklines that intersect.
-For this analysis two survey tracklines were collected during cruise $\underline{S-18-10-SF}$ that bisect the intertidal flats just west of the where Guadalupe Slough meets Coyote Creek.
-These intersecting tracklines (also known as tie lines) are oriented approximately northwest/southeast and nearly perpendicular to the primary trackline orientation for this region, resulting in approximately 100 intersections.
+A second technique for assessing the precision of bathymetric data is to compare the elevation at a given location as calculated from data collected on independent tracklines that intersect.
+For this analysis a number of survey tracklines were collected on the intertidal flats running in an approximate northwest/southeast direction that is nearly perpendicular to the primary trackline orientation for this region.
+For the 2010 survey, these intersecting tracklines (also known as tie lines) result in approximately 100 intersections which are used for statistical analyses.
 For the purposes of error assessment, the tie lines were aggressively trimmed in CARIS to retain only the soundings greater than 1 m and less than 2 m from nadir (the soundings across each swath with the highest precision).
 The surface generated from these tie lines was differenced from the bathymetric surface generated from the northeast/southwest oriented primary survey tracklines to see how the two compared.
-The mean difference between the two surfaces was 1 cm and the standard deviation 3 cm, which suggests a vertical uncertainty of approximately \pm 5 cm in the intertidal flats.
+For the 2010, February 2012, and April 2012 surveys the mean difference between the tie line intersections was 1 cm and the standard deviation 3 cm, which suggests a vertical uncertainty of approximately ±5 cm in the intertidal flats.